 Here is an example to reproduce the issue using an Expression:

-We looked at the code that causes the extra CalendarAjax call.
+Look at the code that causes the extra CalendarAjax call.
 This call is made from a method to parse the supplied value to the correct object type, so the calendar control can correctly display the date(time).

 This method has a few checks and cases where it can get the correct object without going to the server, but in the case where the supplied type is a date, and the required object type is a datetime, it has to go to the server.